 At a particular point, the balance of an open item managed account in SAP is the sum of all the open items of that account.

-In SAP, Customer Accounts and Vendor Accounts are automatically open item managed.
+Customer Accounts and Vendor Accounts are automatically open item managed.
 If you want Other General Ledger accounts are to be opened item managed in SAP then the same configuration should be in place while creating the master data of GL in fs00 transaction.

 Clearing accounts, GR/IR Account, Payroll clearing account and bank sub-accounts (like check clearing) should be open item managed in SAP to get to know whether these transactions are already been completed.